 What Is the Alcohol Content of Riesling Wine?

-Most Riesling wines have an alcohol content of 8-12.5% ABV.
+Riesling wines can have an alcohol content ranging from 5% to 14% ABV.
 The alcohol content depends on the climate where the wine is made.
 Riesling wine from a cold region in Germany will likely have lower alcohol content than Riesling wine from a warm region in California.

 Riesling wines with lower alcohol content are often lighter and more refreshing.
 Riesling wines with higher alcohol content are typically richer and more indulgent.